feast-dev/feast-workshop/module_0/README.md

 - **Project**
   - Users can only request features from a single project
 - **Provider**
-  - Defaults can be easily overriden in `feature_store.yaml`.
+  - Default offline or online store choices can be easily overriden in `feature_store.yaml`.
-    - For example, one can use the `aws` provider and specify Snowflake as the offline store.
+    - For example, one can use the `aws` provider and specify Snowflake as the offline store:
+      ```yaml
+      project: feast_demo_aws
+      provider: aws
+      registry: s3://[INSERT YOUR BUCKET]/registry.pb
+      online_store: null
+      offline_store:
+          type: snowflake.offline
+          account: SNOWFLAKE_DEPLOYMENT_URL
+          user: SNOWFLAKE_USER
+          password: SNOWFLAKE_PASSWORD
+          role: SNOWFLAKE_ROLE
+          warehouse: SNOWFLAKE_WAREHOUSE
+          database: SNOWFLAKE_DATABASE

+      ```
 - **Offline Store**
   - We recommend users use data warehouses or Spark as their offline store for performant training dataset generation.
-    - Here, we use file sources for instructional purposes.
+    - In this workshop, we use file sources for instructional purposes.
 This will directly read from files (local or remote) and use Dask to execute point-in-time joins.
   - A project can only support one type of offline store (cannot mix Snowflake + file for example)
   - Each offline store has its own configurations which map to YAML. (e.g. see [BigQueryOfflineStoreConfig](https://rtd.feast.dev/en/master/index.html#feast.infra.offline_stores.bigquery.BigQueryOfflineStoreConfig)):
 - **Online Store**
-  - If you don't need to power real time models with fresh features, this is not needed.
+  - You only need this if you're powering real time models (e.g. inferring in response to user requests)
-  - If you are precomputing predictions in batch ("batch scoring"), then the online store is optional.
-You should be using the offline store and running `feature_store.get_historical_features`
+    - If you are precomputing predictions in batch (aka batch scoring), then the online store is optional.
+You should be using the offline store and running `feature_store.get_historical_features`.
+We touch on this later in this module.
   - Each online store has its own configurations which map to YAML. (e.g. [RedisOnlineStoreConfig](https://rtd.feast.dev/en/master/feast.infra.online_stores.html#feast.infra.online_stores.redis.RedisOnlineStoreConfig))
 With the `feature_store.yaml` setup, you can now run `feast apply` to create & populate the registry.

-### Step 2: Adding the feature repo to version control
+### Step 2: Adding the feature repo to version control & set up CI/CD

+The feature repository is already created for you on GitHub.

 <img src="ci_cd_flow.png" width=600 style="padding: 10px 0">